clarkngo/rails-app-build-guide/tests/index.md

 ## Error 3:

 ```
- 1) CoursesController courses#new action should successfully show the new form
+  1) CoursesController courses#index action should successfully show the page
-     Failure/Error: get :new
+     Failure/Error: get :index

      ActionController::UnknownFormat:
-       CoursesController#new is missing a template for this request format and variant.
+       CoursesController#index is missing a template for this request format and variant.

        request.formats: ["text/html"]
        request.variant: []